Brain Develop & Degeneration

 Compare and contrast disorders and show the ability to describe these similarities and differences at a behavioural, cognitive and biological level.

 Critically evaluate current theories in neurodevelopment and neurodegeneration through in-depth analysis of contemporary research papers.

 Teaching and Learning Strategy

-Note that this time includes not only both reading and studying time, but also time dedicated each week to on-line interaction and discussion with fellow classmates.
+Note that this time includes not only reading, writing, and studying time, but also time dedicated each week to on-line interaction and discussion with the lecturer and with fellow classmates.
 There is weekly reading and the reading needs to be done to be prepared for the small-group discussions in the seminar.

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance

 - Exploring - Able to investigate, research and consider alternatives